thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Our enum is straightforward but has some downsides (mostly around boilerplate).
 It gets the job done and makes it easy to see what's going on.
 You can solve these issues by using a fancier solution, probably involving a trait.
-See Rustc's [`QueryConfig`](https://doc.rust-lang.org/stable/nightly-rustc/rustc_query_system/query/trait.QueryConfig.html) for an example.
+See rustc's [`QueryConfig`](https://doc.rust-lang.org/stable/nightly-rustc/rustc_query_system/query/trait.QueryConfig.html) for an example.
 {{</ notice >}}

 We'll see `QueryKey` all over as the key of hashmaps or the vertices of our dependency graph.